samhuhnke/Huhnke-2026-Social-Values-and-Urban-Greenspaces/README.md

 #### Section 5

 Exploratory analysis.
-This section contains histograms for the distribution of canopy cover on different levels and calculates the mapped point densities for each land-use type.
+This section contains histograms for the distribution of canopy cover on different levels, calculations for mapped point densities for each land-use type, and pie charts for land-use.

 #### Section 6